ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 {: tip}
 <!--#/istutorial#-->

-This tutorial walks you through how to deploy an application to a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/openshiftcluster) cluster from a remote GitHub repository and then automate the build and deploy process.
-Additionally, you will learn how to expose the app on an {{site.data.keyword.openshiftshort}} route, bind a custom domain, monitor the health of the environment, and scale the application.
+This tutorial walks you through how to deploy an application to a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/openshiftcluster) cluster from a remote Git repository, expose the app on an {{site.data.keyword.openshiftshort}} route, monitor the health of the environment, and scale the application.
+Additionally, you will learn how to use a private container registry, deploy an application from a private Git repository and bind a custom domain to your application.
 {:shortdesc}

 With {{site.data.keyword.openshiftlong_notm}}, you can create {{site.data.keyword.containerlong_notm}} clusters with worker nodes that come installed with the {{site.data.keyword.openshiftlong_notm}} Container Platform orchestration software.
-You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](https://{DomainName}/docs/containers?topic=containers-responsibilities_iks) for your cluster infrastructure environment, while using the [{{site.data.keyword.openshiftshort}} tooling and catalog](https://docs.openshift.com/container-platform/4.6/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.
+You get all the [advantages of managed {{site.data.keyword.containerlong_notm}}](https://{DomainName}/docs/containers?topic=containers-responsibilities_iks) for your cluster infrastructure environment, while using the [{{site.data.keyword.openshiftshort}} tooling and catalog](https://docs.openshift.com/container-platform/4.7/welcome/index.html) that runs on Red Hat Enterprise Linux for your app deployments.

 ## Objectives
 {: #scalable-webapp-openshift-objectives}